 Art.
-15 of the School Law and the Ordinance on Remedial School Measures specify that children whose performance at school is weak or who exhibit behavioural problems should be supported by special educational measures so that they can remain in the classes to which they belong or can be integrated into a regular class.
+15 of the School Law and the Ordinance on Remedial School Measures specify that children with special educational needs should be supported by special educational measures so that they can remain in their usual class or can be integrated into a regular class.
 Remedial school measures can also be implemented to support children who have a different mother tongue.
-All children and young persons (from birth to age 20 - in certain circumstances up to age 22 ) living in Liechtenstein with special educational needs have a right on remedial school measures.
+All children and young people (from birth to age 20 - in certain circumstances up to age 22 ) living in Liechtenstein with special educational needs are entitled to remedial school measures.

 For most children and youth with special educational needs the appropriate measures are implemented in the context of early curative education (family-based) or in normal schools during the period of compulsory schooling.
 If these measures prove to be inadequate, or no longer sufficient, the competent school authority may authorise enhanced measures - after completion of a standardised assessment process (SAV) aimed at determining the precise individual needs.

 Children and young people at secondary levels I and II with proven giftedness can be educated in special courses at the request of their parents in accordance with the "Intercantonal Agreement for Schools with Specific Structured Courses for Gifted Children".